dataprofessor/bored-api-app/README.md

 # Bored API app

+The Bored API app suggests fun things for you to do when you're bored!

-The Bored API app demonstrates the usage of APIs from within a Streamlit app.
+Technically, it also demonstrates the usage of APIs from within a Streamlit app.

 ## Demo app